-2. The education of the children of the future in the fact of human unity and the use of the world’s resources for the good of all.
+2. The education of the children of the future in the fact of human unity and the use of the world's resources for the good of all.

+[Page 68]

-I have earlier pointed out in this series of articles that all nations are selfish, nationalistic, proud and separative.
-Certain nations, however, because of their international character and the multiplying of races which compose them, are normally more inclusive in their thinking and planning than are the others.
+Certain nations, because of their international character and the multiplicity of races which compose them, are normally more inclusive in their thinking and planning than are the others.
 They are more prone to think in terms of humanity as a whole than are the others.
-Such nations are the United States, the British Commonwealth of Nations and the United Soviet Socialist Republics.
-Many nations and races constitute these three Great Powers—the central triangle at the heart of [page 112] the coming new world.
+Such nations are the United States, the British Commonwealth of Nations and the united Soviet Socialist Republics.
+Many nations and races constitute these three Great Powers—the central triangle at the heart of the coming new world.
 Hence their opportunity to guide mankind at this time and their innate responsibility to act as world leaders.
 Other races have no such inherent capacity.
-They are not, for instance, successful colonists and are more nationalistic and exploiting in their approach to “subject races” — with the exception of the Dutch.
+They are not, for instance, successful colonists and are more nationalistic and exploiting in their approach to "subject races".
 For the three Great Powers, the fusion of the many elements composing their nationals into a united whole has been a necessary conditioning impulse.
-I am not here dealing with the past history of every nation but with the concepts and the basic intentions of the three nations which must give a lead in the future to world affairs.
-The basic intention of the United States is the well-being of all within its national jurisdiction and the “pursuit of happiness” is a familiar citation of this intent; the fundamental principle governing British rule is justice for all; the underlying motive of the U.S.S.R. is right living conditions, opportunity for all and the general levelling of all separative classes into one thriving group of human beings.
+The basic intention of the United States is the well-being of all within its national jurisdiction and the "pursuit of happiness" is a familiar citation of this intent; the fundamental principle governing British rule is justice for all; the underlying motive of the U.S.S.R. is right living conditions, opportunity for all and the general levelling of all separative classes into one thriving group of human beings.
 All these objectives are good and their application to the life of humanity will guarantee a happier and more peaceful world.

-I am necessarily generalizing.
-In every country without exception there are the good and the bad elements; there are progressive and reactionary groups; there are cruel and ambitious men in Russia who would gladly exploit the world for the gain of Russia and who would seek to impose the will of the proletariat upon all classes and castes throughout the civilized world; there are thinking men in Russia and men of vision who are opposing them.
-There are reactionary and class conscious people in the British Empire who detest the growing power of [page 113] the masses and who hang on desperately to their inherited prestige and standing; they would hold back the British people from progress and would like to see the restoration of the old hierarchical, paternalistic and feudal system; the mass of the people, speaking through the voice of labor, will have none of it.
-In the United States, there is isolation, the persecution of such minorities as the Negro race and their unconstitutional treatment and an ignorant and arrogant nationalism, voiced by Senators and Representatives with their racial hatreds, their separative attitudes and their unsound political methods.
+In every country without exception there are the good and the bad elements; there are progressive and reactionary groups.
+There are cruel and ambitious men in Russia who would gladly exploit the world for the gain of Russia and who would seek to impose the will of the proletariat upon all classes and castes throughout the civilized world; there are thinking men in Russia and men of vision who are opposing them.
+There are reactionary and class-conscious people in the British [Page 69] Empire who fear the growing power of the masses and who hang on desperately to their inherited prestige and standing; they would hold back the British people from progress and would like to see the restoration of the old hierarchical, paternalistic and feudal system; the mass of the people, speaking through the voice of labour, will have none of it.
+In the United States there is isolation, the persecution of such minorities as the Negro race and an ignorant and arrogant nationalism, voiced by some Senators and Representatives with their racial hatreds, their separative attitudes and their unsound political methods.